-A corridor marker is programed for the northeast corner of Johnson Parkway and East 6th Street, the southeast and northwest corners of Johnson Parkway and East 3rd Street, and the northeast corner of Johnson Parkway and East Wilson Avenue.
-The intersections of Johnson Parkway and East 6th Street, and East Fremont Avenue and Euclid Street are intersections recommended to be closed, thereby allowing additional parkland for parkway amenities and public art.
+A corridor marker is programed for the northeast corner of Johnson Parkway and East 6th Street, the southeast corner of Johnson Parkway and East 3rd Street, and the northeast corner of Johnson Parkway and East Wilson Avenue.
+The intersections of Johnson Parkway and East 6th Street and East Fremont Avenue and also at Euclid Street provide opportunities for public art; these are the intersections that are also recommended to be closed thereby allowing additional parkland for the public art.